 24. Tassel Fringe Trim

-Adding a tassel fringe trim to the edges of curtains, pillows, or even a bed skirt is an easy way to introduce movement and a touch of small decorative elements catch the light and add a three-dimensional quality to flat a grandmillennial room, fringe feels like a nod to the opulent interiors of the past but used in a more edited, modern you choose a simple cotton tassel or a more elaborate silk version, the trim provides a playful finishing touch that makes the decor feel more custom and high-end.
+Adding a tassel fringe trim to the edges of curtains, pillows, or even a bed skirt is an easy way to introduce movement and a touch of whimsy.
+These small decorative elements catch the light and add a three-dimensional quality to flat fabrics.
+In a grandmillennial room, fringe feels like a nod to the opulent interiors of the past but used in a more edited, modern way.
+Whether you choose a simple cotton tassel or a more elaborate silk version, the trim provides a playful finishing touch that makes the decor feel more custom and high-end.
 It’s all about those extra layers of detail.

 25. Hand Painted Armoire